kelvinz/code-notes/courses/spark_docs.md

 Use the Kissing Face patch to make something happen while the user brings the corners of the mouth together to make a kissing face.
 	face => output

+*Smile*
+Use the Smile patch to make something happen while the user smiles.
+	face => gesture state